wolfv6/keybrd/README.md

 -------
 [Guides](doc) and [tutorials](tutorials) are provided.

-keybrd tutorial_1 shows how to make a breadboard keyboard.
+keybrd tutorial_1 shows how to build a breadboard keyboard.
 The remaining [keybrd tutorials](tutorials) show how to create custom keybrd firmware.

 Please ask questions in [keybrd library for keyboard firmware](geekhack todo) thread if something is not clear.